-This example illustrates how one can implement references or macros in NestedText.
-A reference allows you to define some content once and insert that content multiple places in the document.
-This example also demonstrates a slightly different way to implement validation and conversion on a per field basis with voluptuous.
-Finally, it includes key normalization, which allows the keys to be case insensitive and contain white space even though the program that uses the data prefers the keys to be lower case identifiers.
-The normalize_key function passed to load() is used to transform the keys to the desired form.
+This example includes references, key normalization, and different way to implement validation and conversion on a per field basis with voluptuous.
+References allow you to define some content once and insert that content multiple places in the document.
+Key normalization allows the keys to be case insensitive and contain white space even though the program that uses the data prefers the keys to be lower case identifiers.

-PostMortem is a program that generates a packet of information that is securely shared with your dependents in case of your death.
-Only the settings processing part of the package is shown here.
 Here is a configuration file that Odin might use to generate packets for his wife and kids:

 '''

-my GPG ids: odin@norse-gods.com

-sign with: @ my gpg ids

-name template: {name}-{now:YYMMDD}

-estate docs:

-- ~/home/estate/trust.pdf

-- ~/home/estate/will.pdf

-- ~/home/estate/deed-valhalla.pdf

-recipients:

-Frigg:

 email: frigg@norse-gods.com

 category: wife

 attach: @ estate docs

 networth: odin

 Thor:

 email: thor@norse-gods.com

 category: kids

 attach: @ estate docs

 Loki:

 email: loki@norse-gods.com

 category: kids

 attach: @ estate docs

 '''

 Notice that estate docs is defined at the top level.
-It is not a PostMortem setting; it simply defines a value that will be interpolated into a setting later.
+It is not a PostMortem setting; it simply defines a value that will be interpolated into settings later.
 The interpolation is done by specifying @ along with the name of the reference as a value.
 So for example, in recipients attach is specified as @ estate docs.
 This causes the list of estate documents to be used as attachments.
 The same thing is done in sign with, which interpolates my gpg ids.

-Here is the code for validating and transforming the PostMortem settings:
+Here is the code for validating and transforming the PostMortem settings.
+For more on report_voluptuous_errors, see Validate with Voluptuous.